How to see the unusual Amritsar Border Ceremony between India and Pakistan.

 Snacks, drinks, face painting and flags – and fans!

 You definitely need to get into the spirit of things!
-There are several small stalls offering face painting and selling ribbons and hats and Indian trinkets and souvenirs on entry to the Amritsar border ceremony.
+On arrival, there are several small stalls offering face painting and selling ribbons and hats and Indian trinkets and souvenirs by the entry to the Amritsar border ceremony.

-There doesn’t seem to be a fixed price for the face painting (nor at either time we have been to the Pakistan side of the Wagah Border Ceremony!) but the flags and hats are only a few rupees.
+Although there doesn’t seem to be a fixed price for the face painting (nor at either time we have been to the Pakistan side of the Wagah Border Ceremony!), the flags and hats are only a few rupees.

 There are several small cars and kiosks as you enter towards the security check.
 These sell large bottles of water, cold drinks, snacks, popcorn, and chai.